Collections ranging form the Age of antiquity and the Middle Ages right up to the present day.

 Opening hours University gardens:

 Open every day

-Open every day, all year
+Open every day all year round.

 |* Price from|